Narcissistic Personality Disorder = a Bad Case of False Pride

 All of these comebacks are going to put pressure on the sore spot they are trying to hide from which is their own sense of shame (which is probably already eating them alive).

-And this means that in the beginning things will probably get worse – and you will need to be 100% ready to stay calm and ride out the storm without trying to get involved and help resolve their negative stuff.
+In the beginning this means that things will probably get worse – so you will need to be 100% ready to stay calm and ride out the storm without trying to get involved and help resolve their negative stuff.

 Their feelings of guilt, shame and inadequacy are not yours and you can’t fix this for them and you must stop taking this on.